somrajroy/CloudLandingZone/README.md

  * All three CSPs emphasize tagging in their respective Well-Architected Frameworks and governance models.
 Poor tagging leads to billing ambiguity, automation failures, and governance blind spots — especially in multi-org, multi-environment setups.
 Given its role in these critical areas, tagging is not just a "nice-to-have" but a top-priority element of a landing zone, as it directly impacts operational efficiency, cost optimization, and compliance. <br/>
  * While often viewed as a simple operational task, a well-defined tagging strategy is the primary mechanism for enabling automated governance, security, enterprise-wide compliance and FinOps.
 Tags act as metadata for all cloud resources, allowing for granular control and visibility.<br/>

+### Tagging strategy : The Metadata Backbone of a Cloud Landing Zone
+As Tagging is a foundational pillar of any cloud Landing Zone, an efficient and effective tagging standard should be applied which aligns with FinOps principles and the Well-Architected Frameworks of all three CSPs, ensuring scalable operations across multiple environments and organizations.
+A well-defined tagging schema is not just a best practice — it’s a prerequisite for enterprise-grade cloud governance.
+From my experience on working with all 3 Major CSP's (AWS/Azure/GCP), below Cloud-agnostic tagging standard is efficiennt, simple, consistent, and automation-friendly.<br/>
+ * `Tagging standard` : apply `lowercase keys` and `snake_case` formatting to ensure compatibility with CSP billing exports/export tools, SQL-style queries, SQL-based analytics, infrastructure-as-code pipelines and policy enforcement tools.<br/>
+ * `Snake Case` is an industry standard naming convention where :
+    * All letters are lowercase<br/>
+    * Words are separated by underscores (_)<br/>
+    * Example : cost_center_id <br/>
+    * This approach aligns with FinOps principles and the Well-Architected Frameworks of all three CSPs, ensuring scalable operations across multiple environments and organizations. <br/>

 # Cloud-Specific Mapping of Landing Zone Core Elements (AWS vs Azure vs GCP)
 Below table summarizes the elements in each CSP's : <br/>